Do You Need an Audio Interface for Studio Monitors?

 Using studio monitors without an audio interface

-We’ve seen that studio monitors and audio interfaces are separate pieces of equipment that can be used independently of each other.
+As we’ve seen, studio monitors and audio interfaces are separate pieces of equipment that can be used independently of each other.
 Let’s look at a few scenarios where you can use studio monitors without using audio interfaces.

 1. Practicing an instrument